-During the year to 30th June, 2021, all directors participated in continuous professional development to develop and refresh their knowledge and skills.
+During the year to 30th June, 2022, all directors participated in continuous professional development to develop and refresh their knowledge and skills.
 The Company's external auditors have facilitated directors' training by the provision of presentations, briefings and materials for the directors primarily relating to the roles, functions and duties of a listed company director.

-Dr. Henry Ngan, Fritz Helmreich, Dr. Chau Ming-tak and Michael John Moir all received this training.
-Stephen Tan and Anthony Grahame Stott also received such briefings and materials and in addition attended other seminars on relevant subjects.
+Dr. Henry NGAN, Fritz HELMREICH, Dr. CHAU Ming-tak and Michael John MOIR all received this training.
+Stephen TAN, Anthony Grahame STOTT and YUNG Shun-loy Jacky also received such briefings and materials and in addition attended other seminars on relevant subjects.